pixpilot/scaffoldfy/docs/VARIABLES.md

 # Variables

-Variables provide a way to define reusable values in your template configuration **without requiring user interaction**.
+Variables provide a way to define reusable values in your configuration **without requiring user interaction**.
 Unlike [prompts](./PROMPTS.md), which collect user input interactively, variables are resolved automatically from static values or executable commands.

 ## Overview